GoogleCloudPlatform/python-docs-samples/appengine/multitenancy/README.md

-## Google App Engine Namespaces
+# Google App Engine Namespaces

-This sample demonstrates how to use Google App Engine's [Namespace Manager API](https://cloud.google.com/appengine/docs/python/multitenancy/multitenancy) in Python.
+This sample demonstrates how to use Google App Engine's [Namespace Manager API](https://cloud.google.com/appengine/docs/python/multitenancy/multitenancy).

-### Running the sample

-You can run the sample on your development server:

-      $ dev_appserver.py .

-Or deploy the application:

-     $ appcfg.py update .
+Refer to the [App Engine Samples README](../README.md) for information on how to run and deploy this sample.